Enhancing Causal Reasoning in Large Language Models: A Causal Attribution Model for Precision Fine-Tuning

 \subsection{Ability Attribution: Random Guess}

 To set the baseline for LLMs' performance without input data and knowledge, we design an experiment of random guess to omit both data and knowledge inputs.
 This approach estimates $\mathbb{P}\left(\widehat{y}_i=y_i \mid do\left(k_i=\emptyset,d_i=\emptyset\right), c_i,u_i\right)$ in Definitions \ref{def_mar_data}-\ref{def_mar_know}, where LLMs must operate without informative cues, relying on random guesses to generate causal pairs.
-The rationale is twofold: first, to quantify the lowest bound of LLM accuracy in causal discovery by omitting meaningful input, and second, to assess the models' default response patterns in the absence of guiding information.
-By comparing these results with those obtained from data- and knowledge-rich inputs, we can more accurately measure the added value of each component.
+The rationale is twofold: first, to quantify the lowest bound of the LLM accuracy in causal discovery by omitting meaningful input, and second, to assess the models' default response patterns in the absence of guiding information.